 I’m guessing that the regular price tag for a setup like the one used at EventCamp Twin Cities might run in the region of $30,000.
 (Please, those of you who actually know what these costs are; stop laughing and enlighten us.)
 If so, that translates into a cost of around $60 per remote ECTC attendee.

 Perfectly justifiable if that attendee would otherwise have to pay for a plane, accommodations, travel time etc. to attend in person.

 Another thing to bear in mind is that the costs to provide the two-way interactivity that was a hallmark of ECTC were largely fixed; they’d be more or less the same if 100 or 1,000 people had showed up.
 In the former case, the cost becomes $300/attendee—an amount that might be a concern for many event planners working with small or highly specialized target audiences.

 I don’t see many possibilities for reducing the personnel numbers and outlay required to run a good hybrid event.
-I expect that equipment and bandwidth costs will decline in the future, but I’m willing to bet (and would love to be proved wrong) that the expense involved to add a remote audience with the capability for meaningful participation will remain a significant component of a hybrid event’s budget for a long time.
+I expect that equipment and bandwidth costs will decline in the future, but I’m willing to bet that the expense to add a remote audience with the capability for meaningful participation will remain a significant component of a hybrid event’s budget for a long time.

 What do you think of the hybrid economics I’ve described?
 Can you provide better figures for the expense to add a remote audience to a hybrid event?
 Will the relative costs and rewards act as a deterrent to you to add a remote audience—or do you see them as an income producing opportunity?